andreswizeline/devops-challenge/README.md

 To address the problem, the following steps were taken:

-- **Docker Setup**: Dockerfiles were created within each React (admin) and Express (API) application to containerize them for deployment flexibility and consistency.
+- **Docker Setup**:: Dockerfiles were created for each application—React (admin) and Express (API)—to containerize them.
+This ensures deployment flexibility and consistency across different environments.

-- **Nginx Configuration**: A separate folder named `nginx` was set up to configure port 80 for both applications.
-This ensures efficient routing and access to the services.
+- **Nginx Configuration**: An nginx folder was set up to configure Nginx to serve both applications on port 80.
+This enables efficient routing and access to the services.

-- **Docker Compose Configuration**: A Docker Compose file was created, incorporating three services - admin, API, and Nginx - for streamlined local development.
-This setup allows for easy orchestration and management of the interconnected components during development phases.
+- **Docker Compose Configuration**: A Docker Compose file was created to manage three services: admin, API, and Nginx.
+This setup facilitates streamlined local development, allowing for easy orchestration and management of the interconnected components, you can execute your local environment with docker-compose up --build.

+- **Terraform**: A Terraform folder was created to define the infrastructure as code.
+It includes services, VPC, S3 Buckets, CloudFront, and ECS Cluster configurations.

+- **CI/CD**: A .github folder was created with configuration files for deploying to different environments.
+Each file outlines the steps for continuous integration and deployment, ensuring smooth and automated workflows.